MsLilyLulu/stateswitcher/README.md

 - reuse the functions from the previous states (to keep same behaviour) or redeclare the functions (to change behaviour)

 - automate debugging - create a sequence of state switching with variables passed

----
-_Please note: I am unaware of who the actual creator of this library is, so if you made this library or know who did, please let me know so I can properly credit them.
-Thanks!_